eternaltyro/openstack-advanced-guide/havana/database.md

     max_standby_streaming_delay = 1min
     hot_standby_feedback = on

 Restart PostgreSQL on the slave to check if replication is functional.
 Make some changes in the master server and check if it's being propagated in time.
+You can also check the replication status using SQL.

     $ pg_ctlcluster 9.3 main restart
+    $ psql
+    postgres=# \x
+    Expanded display is on.
+    postgres=# select * from pg_stat_replication;
+    -[ RECORD 1 ]----+------------------------------
+    pid              | 30417
+    usesysid         | 16764
+    usename          | argusfilch
+    application_name | walreceiver
+    client_addr      | 10.1.7.2
+    client_hostname  |
+    client_port      | 41615
+    backend_start    | 2015-03-31 03:37:19.060136+00
+    state            | streaming
+    sent_location    | 0/21014358
+    write_location   | 0/21014358
+    flush_location   | 0/21014358
+    replay_location  | 0/21014358
+    sync_priority    | 0
+    sync_state       | async

+## Failover

+If the worst has happened and you need to failover to the standby server, you can do so by either creating the file /tmp/promoted as in the recovery.conf file or you can run the following command on the standby.

+    $ pg_ctlcluster 9.3 main promote